One of the most frustrating parts of having a cat as a pet is dealing with all the damage they cause.

 Scratching posts should feel rough and tough, like tree bark, to make a cat as comfortable as possible.

 The rougher the rope is, the less enticing the heirloom needlework pieces seem.
-Here’s what you need to know on how to keep cats from scratching furniture.
+Here’s what you need to know about keeping cats from scratching furniture.

-You should choose to scratch strong, stable, tall posts that encourage your cats to scratch.
+You should scratch strong, stable, tall posts that encourage your cats to scratch.
 If your scratching posts do not have a cat-friendly surface, they may ignore them.

 Place the posts if your cat loves to play or rest near the windows or in the family room.